FELIPEACASTRO/SANKOFA_ENTERPRISE_PRO/replit.md

 - **Data Storage**: PostgreSQL serves as the primary database, storing transactional data, audit logs, and configuration information.
 - **Caching**: A `SimpleCache` implementation provides in-memory caching with a 30-second TTL (Time-To-Live) to significantly reduce latency for frequently accessed data, falling back to an in-memory solution if Redis is not configured.
 - **Security**: Implements JWT Authentication, Role-Based Access Control (RBAC) with 5 defined roles, and compliance features like data masking, audit trails, and explainability to meet LGPD, BACEN, and PCI DSS standards.
-- **API Endpoints**: The system exposes 21 fully functional API endpoints covering health checks, dashboard data, transaction processing, alerts, rules management, observability, and configuration.
+- **API Endpoints**: The system exposes 27 fully functional API endpoints covering health checks, dashboard data, transaction processing, alerts, rules management, observability, configuration, and 6 new research ML endpoints.

 ### Feature Specifications
 - **Fraud Detection**: Processes transactions with <50ms latency, utilizing ML models and hard rules for real-time fraud scoring.